Someone I know is on the verge of becoming radicalised. Where can I find help or information?

 The Social Stability Expertise Unit (ESS) (in Dutch) provides professionals with practical information on social issues and tensions, including radicalisation.
 The ESS will advise you on how to use this information and who you can contact for assistance.
 You can contact the ESS if you are a municipal official, youth worker, police officer or social worker, or if you work in education or for a cultural or religious organisation.

-The National Coordinator for Security and Counterterrorism (NCTV) protects the Netherlands from threats that could disrupt Dutch society, such as terrorism.
+The National Coordinator for Counterterrorism and Security (NCTV) protects the Netherlands from threats that could disrupt Dutch society, such as terrorism.
 On its website the NCTV provides detailed information and resources for professionals on dealing with terrorism and radicalisation.